 Robert M. Thorson

-This professor-geologist “slouched” into op-ed journalism along a career path that makes sense only in retrospect.
-As a high-school kid in the mid-1960s I was assigned to sit in “Jackass Row” by my English teacher, for what I now realize were two lifelong personality traits, strong opinions and a thick skin.
+This professor-geologist slouched into op-ed journalism along a career path that makes sense only in retrospect.
+As a high-school kid in the late-1960s I was assigned to sit in Jackass Row by my English teacher, for what I now realize were two lifelong personality traits, strong opinions and a thick skin.

-For the last three decades I have been professing science, often to non-science students.
-Along the way, my wife and I raised four children whose educational needs forced me into the politics of disability, nature-versus-nurture, and the toxicity of American youth culture.
-As they grew up, I wrote a few books about stone walls that did quite well, and, in the process, learned the true meaning of "publish or perish."
+In college, I flirted with deep ecology before the word was invented.
+In graduate school, I honed my analytical skills while writing a dissertation involving glaciology and crustal geophysics.
+After that, my wife and I raised four children whose differing educational needs forced me to grapple with the politics of disability, tracking in education, nature vs. nurture, and the toxicity of American youth culture.
+And for fun, I wrote a few books about stone walls that did quite well, thereby learning the true meaning of "publish or perish."